kazuhiro-seki/sapir/README.md

 ## Instruction to run the codes

-0. Install all the required softwares and libraries
+0. Install all the required software and libraries

 1. Clone the repository
 ```sh